dfsp-spirit/freesurferformats/README.md

 * FreeSurfer surface file format: Contains a brain surface mesh.
 Such a mesh is defined by a list of vertices (each vertex is given by its x,y,z coords) and a list of faces (each face is given by three vertex indices).
 An example file would be `surf/lh.white`.
 This format can be read and written.
 Reading and writing the ASCII version of the FreeSurfer surface format (`.asc` files) and meshes in VTK ASCII format (`.vtk` files) is also supported.
 Additionally, meshes can be exported in the following formats: Stanford triangle format (.ply), Wavefront object format (.obj), and Object File Format (.off).

 * FreeSurfer label file format: Contains a list of vertices included in a label.
 A label is like a mask, and is typically used to describe the vertices which are part of a certain brain region.
 An example file would be `label/lh.cortex.label`.
+Volume labels are also supported.
 This format can be read and written.

 * FreeSurfer color lookup table (LUT) file format: Contains a color lookup table in ASCII format.
 This LUT assigns names and RGBA color values to a set of structures (typically brain regions).
 LUT data can also be extracted from an annotation, and a set of labels and a LUT can be merged into an annotation.
 An example file would be `FREESURFER_HOME/FreeSurferColorLUT.txt`.
 This format can be read and written.